theodo/TheodoEvolutionSessionBundle/Resources/doc/index.rst

 * In config.yml:
   * define your session name (`framework:session:name`) to reuse your legacy cookie name
   * define your session path (`framework:session:save_path`)
-  * define other configuration variables if needed (best method - make a `phpinfo()` inside your legacy application to find the correct values)
+  * define other configuration variables if needed (best method - run `phpinfo()` inside your legacy application to find the correct values)

 ::